runpengl/superteamawesome/README.md

 2. `npm run migrate` will run necessary database migrations
 3. `gulp &` will compile the scss files and start a watcher to recompile scss on change
 4. `npm start` will auto compile the jsx and bundle all the js into a bundle.js in public/js
-OR `npm run debug` will run a debug version that you can use node-inspector to debug
+OR `npm run debug` will run a debug version that you can use node-inspector to debug; having the `DEBUG` environment variable set will cause debug statements to be logged as well.
 5. Navigate to http://localhost:8080/